jadecobra/python_tdd_exercises/source/data_structures/lists/index.rst

 *********************************************************************************

 =================================================================================
-how to see the the attributes and methods of an object
+how to see the attributes and methods of an object
 =================================================================================

 I want to test the things I can do with lists_.
 I can use the dir_ :ref:`function<functions>` to see the :ref:`attributes<AttributeError>` and :ref:`methods<functions>` of :ref:`objects<classes>`, it is part of `Python's Built-in Functions`_